vtortonesi/IGEL-Reporting/Readme.md

 #### Note:  This scrript needs to be run with elevated credentials, as there is a module being installed.

 ## How to Run
-Once the configuration scripts have been run browse to the SSRS server name and open the ReportServer page (e.g. http: //igelserver/reportserver).
+Once the configuration scripts have been run, browse to the SSRS server and open the ReportServer page (e.g. http: //igelserver/reportserver).
 From there drill into IGEL Reporting > RDL and choose Home Page

 #### Note: It's recommended to Bookmark the Home Page for future use.